 Your browser may save certain images or webpages to make page loading quicker the next time you visit a site.
-While this is helpful, temporary internet files may interfere with content you want to enter on a page or in a form.
+While this is helpful, temporary internet files may interfere with content you want to enter on a page or in a form or when viewing newly published content.
 Clearing your browser of these stored files is recommended on a periodic basis.

 In most computer-based web browsers, to open the menus used to clear your cache, cookies, and history, press Ctrl-Shift-Delete (Windows) or Command-Shift-Delete (Mac).
 To know more about your particular browser, see below.
 Note: Your browser needs to be open to complete any of the steps below!

 In Mozilla’s Firefox browser, clear the cache from the “Clear All History” area in the browser’s Options.
-Once there, check “Cache” and then tap or click “Clear Now.”
+Once there, check “Cache” and select the "Eveything" option from the "Time range to clear" dropdown.
+Then click “OK”

 You can also clear from Firefox’s Menu button (the three-tiered “hamburger” button) via “Options,” then “Privacy,” and finally the “clear your recent history” link.